i-d-c-s/Cresh/README.md

 ### 2. Screen Archetypes

 * Login Screen
-  * User can login through gmail account
+  * User can login
+  * User can sign up
   * User can view Cresh's Logo

+* SignUp Screen
+  * User can register for a new account

 * Profile Screen
   * User can view his status rank